byui-cse/cse450-course/source/module-01/preparation-05.md

 ## Reading

-You may have done a bit of this reading in your work on Data Exploration 04, but if not:
+You may have done a bit of this reading in your work on Data Exploration 04, but please complete the following:

 * Read Section 6.1 - 6.2.2  (pages 247 - 261) of *Machine Learning and Predictive Data Analytics*
 * Watch this video about the False Positive Paradox: